galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 # 4: Combining fastq files

 This sample was originally one of seven.
-So to run the other 12 fastq files, I strongly suggest you use the workflow (LINK!) to run each of the other pairs!
-It's going to take a while, so go and have a cup of tea...
-Or, for ease, I have downsampled the other 6 pairs of fastq files associated with this data, ran them myself (history here), and plopped them in a new clean history for you to import alongside the result you have already created above.
-You can access it here or get data with zenodo.
+So to run the other [12 downsampled fastq files](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/alevin-tutorial---all-samples---400k), you can use a [workflow](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/w/pre-processing-with-alevin---part-1-imported-from-uploaded-file)!
+Note - the N705 subsample is unluckily largely junk reads, so emptyDrops doesn't work.
+Instead, I processed it with Alevin.
+The total sample runs fine on emptyDrops of course.
+All these samples are going to take a while, so go and have several cups of tea...
+Or, better yet, I have [run them myself](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-2---input-generation), and plopped them in a [new clean history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-2---input) for you to import as a fresh history.
+Alternatively, you can get data with zenodo.

 ## 4.1 Data

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial (if you're not importing the history above)